DICOM to STL? Patient-specific printable 3D models

 DICOM – Digital Imaging and Communications in Medicine [1] files contain vast amounts of data and information.
 The initial step but also probably one of the most critical steps here is a precise segmentation of the object of interest.
 The smaller it is, the more complex the task becomes – especially if manual segmentation is involved.

+Converting DICOM images of cerebral aneurysms into STL format for 3D printing is a complex process.
 We faced the task of software development that would facilitate STL file preparation for cerebral aneurysms.
 Vessels segmentation (segmentation of vascular system in general) is highly time-consuming, however, thanks to our internal RnD projects we managed to propose an algorithm that performs it automatically.

 Medical evaluation of segmentation accuracy was positive.
 Mesh of micro-triangles with vessel diameter being up to 5 [mm] – built upon this segmentation – was an input to the further steps.
 Each of them is described in detail in separate posts, below you may find general descriptions and links.